snehandot/arm-vlm/README.md

-# 3D Robot Arm LLM Control
+# 3D ARM - VLM Control

 This project allows you to control a 3D robot arm via a web GUI and LLM feedback loop, with real-time visual feedback.